 Our school's uniform policy plays an important role in developing our community spirit.
 Students who wear the correct uniform and look smart give a clear message that they are a member of our community.
 In lessons, students who are dressed appropriately show their teachers that they are engaged in their learning and have set themselves high standards to achieve their best.
 As the vast majority of our students do support our uniform policy, it is unjust for a small minority not to comply.
-All students are issued with a uniform card at the start of each term that they are expected to keep in the blazer pocket at all times.
+All students are issued with a school planner at the start of each academic year this contains a uniform card.
+If a student is not wearing the correct uniform or wearing their uniform inappropriately as described in the planner and on the school website they will be issued with a mark in their uniform card.
+Every time a student equates 3 uniform marks on their card they will be issued with an ASD.
+It is the responsibility of the member of staff signing the 3rd mark on the students uniform card to send them to the pastoral office where they will be issued with and ASD stamp in their planner.
+Persistent breaches of uniform is deemed as defiance and appropriate sanctions will be used.

 It is the Form Tutor's responsibility to ensure that every member of their class is wearing the appropriate uniform as described in the planner.
 Any students wearing the wrong uniform, or missing part of their uniform must be sent to the Pastoral Office by 9:05.
-The event must also be recorded by the Form Tutor in the student's uniform card.
+The event must also be recorded by the Form Tutor in the student's uniform card in the planner.
 It is the teacher's responsibility to ensure that every member of their class enters the classroom looking smart.
 If a student is inappropriately dressed on more than one occasion, the teacher must record this on Brom Com so that appropriate action can be taken.
-Where uniform problems become a matter of defiance, the student is removed by their HoY and parents/carers informed.
-Regular uniform checks will be carried out by HoYs and PSWs.
+Where uniform problems become a matter of defiance, the student is removed by their HOY and parents/carers informed.
+Regular uniform checks will be carried out by HOYs and PSWs.